Interest rates shot way up yesterday – catching most of the industry by surprise (again).

-Mr. Snider also thinks inflation concerns may be overstated b/c our money supply is not increasing in the way that many people think and b/c the overall world economy is much weaker than most people think.
+Mr. Snider also thinks inflation concerns may be overstated because our money supply is not increasing in the way that many people think and because the overall world economy is much weaker than most people think.

 Dr. Lacy Hunt is also a famous economist who thinks deflation (and lower rates) are still a possibility, as he explains in this interview from July.